oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 This is normal if you don't have a `.swiftformat` configuration file.
 The plugin will use swift-format's default rules.

 **Solution (optional):**
-- Create `.swiftformat` in your source folder to customize rules
+- Create `.swiftformat` in your source folder for projects and package root for packages to customize rules
 - See [swift-format documentation](https://github.com/apple/swift-format) for configuration options

 ### FormatPlugin fails with "Permission denied"